segmentio/events/README.md

 ## Events

 At the core of the package is the `Event` type.
-Instances of this type carry the context in which the event was generated and the inforation related to the event.
+Instances of this type carry the context in which the event was generated and the information related to the event.

 Events are passed from the sources that trigger them to handlers, which are